ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 **Save your changes** to the */website/src/index.js* file.

-Now that we've imported the Amplify and configured the Amplify library, we need to update our application's code to sign-up users using Amplify and Cognito User Pools by finding and replacing the following methods within the **/website/src/auth/SignUp.js** file with the following code.
+Now that we've imported Amplify and configured the Amplify library, we need to update our application's code to sign-up users using Amplify and Cognito User Pools by finding and replacing the following methods within the **/website/src/auth/SignUp.js** file with the following code.

 !!! tip     "Only replace the following two methods.
 The rest of the SignUp.js file should not be modified"
-	The onSubmitForm method handles the event when the registration form is submitted.
+	The **onSubmitForm** method handles the event when the registration form is submitted.
 This calls the Auth.signUp method from the AWS Amplify library which registers the user with your Cognito User Pool.

-	The onSubmitVerification method handles the event when the verification code entry form is submitted after the initial registration request.
+	The **onSubmitVerification** method handles the event when the verification code entry form is submitted after the initial registration request.
 This calls the Auth.confirmSignUp method from the AWS Amplify library which confirms the user registration within your Cognito User Pool.

 ```javascript
 async onSubmitForm(e) {